 3304 Benjamin Building

 College Park, MD 20742

 Aside from earning course credits, RAs can gain a lot from their experience in the lab!
-Through lab meetings and involvement in the data, RAs will become familiar with current research topics such as the following: social withdraw, the importance of friendship, the relevance of culture in the study of social behaviors, etc. RAs are exposed to a variety of research methodologies while working in the lab.
-RAs will receive training in an observational coding scheme related to assessing the quality of parent-child or peer interaction.
-RAs will have the opportunity to write, and present, a thesis designed to answer a research question related to one of the many studies the lab is involved in.
+Through lab meetings and involvement in the data, RAs will become familiar with current research topics such as the following: social withdrawal, the importance of friendship, the relevance of culture in the study of social behaviors, etc. RAs are exposed to a variety of research methodologies while working in the lab.
+RAs often receive training in an observational coding scheme related to assessing the quality of parent-child or peer interaction.
+RAs will have the opportunity to write and present a thesis designed to answer a research question related to one of the many studies the lab is involved in.

-In addition to their data collection and coding experiences, all students in their senior year will be required to complete a thesis research project.
-Although not all students in the course will be in an honors program requiring a thesis, it is nevertheless a lab requirement that each RA write a thesis proposal and a thesis prior to graduation.
+In addition to their data collection and coding experiences, all students in their senior year will have the opportunity to complete a thesis research project.